sebastiancarlos/cl-yasboi/README.md

 the time being, particularly taking it as a default when sharing your projects.

-I do expect that if an acceptable solution to the versioning problem is found, it would take the form of a patch or a fork to Quicklisp, rather than a solution which wraps Quicklisp.
+I do expect that if an acceptable solution to the versioning problem is found, it will take the form of a patch or a fork to Quicklisp, rather than a solution which wraps Quicklisp.
 But that's just my opinion.

 Also, check [Vend](https://github.com/fosskers/vend) for donwloading dependencies directly into your project repository.

 #### External Resources

 - [Qlot Homepage](https://qlot.tech/)

 ## Contributing

+Contributions are welcome!
 If you want to contribute to this project, please open an issue or a pull request!